cfree14/wcfish/README.md

 The package implements miscellaneous functions including functions to:

 - Check spelling of common names: `?check_names`
-- Reverse the format of common names (i.e., convert "Crab, Dungeness" to "Dungeness crab" and vice versa): `?reverse_names`
+- Reverse the format of common names (e.g., "Crab, Dungeness" to "Dungeness crab"): `?reverse_names`
-- Convert common names to a common format (regular: "Dungeness crab"; reverese: "Crab, Dungeness"): `?convert_names`
+- Convert common names to a common format (all to "regular" or "reverse" formats): `?convert_names`
 - Harmonize common names and scientific names: `?harmonize_names`